emmanuelferragne/academic-kickstart/content/post/deep_phon/index.md

 authors = ["Admin"]

 tags = ["Deep Learning"]
-summary = "On the deep learning approach to phonetics."
+summary = "On the deep learning approach to phonetics: black boxes?"
 [image]
   # Caption (optional)
   #caption = "Photo by Vlah Dumitru on Unsplash"